Physical Therapy, D.P.T.

 - If a student retakes the same science course at the same institution and earns a higher grade on the second attempt, we will use the higher grade to calculate GPAs.

 - Completion of the Graduate Record Examination (GRE) with submission of scores at the time that the application is submitted.
 Please contact ETS to determine testing dates and sites.
 (1-800-GRE-CALL; www.ets.org/gre).
 For submitting your score report, our program code is “Marshall U Sch Phy Therapy PTCAS (0323).”
 Your score report will be received and verified by PTCAS.
-For PTCAS general application, GRE needs to be completed no later then October 1.
+For PTCAS general application, GRE needs to be completed no later than October 1.
 For PTCAS Early Decision application, GRE needs to be completed no later than July 31.
 Do Not have ETS send your score report directly to Marshall University.4

-- Provisional Admission: A student who possesses a baccalaureate degree from an accepted, regionally accredited college/university and has submitted all other application materials, but still has 1-2 prerequisite courses in progress at the time of interview (early January) may be provisionally admitted.
+- Provisional Admission: A student who possesses a baccalaureate degree from an accepted, accredited college/university and has submitted all other application materials, but still has 1-2 prerequisite courses in progress at the time of interview (early January) may be provisionally admitted.
 However, outstanding course(s) must be completed with the appropriate minimal grade prior to commencing the DPT program in May of the year for which the student is applying.

-- Conditional Admission: A student who does not already possess a baccalaureate degree from an accepted, regionally accredited institution, and/or has 1-2 prerequisite courses in progress at the time of interview (early January), but has submitted all other required application materials, may be conditionally admitted.
+- Conditional Admission: A student who does not already possess a baccalaureate degree from an accepted, accredited institution, and/or has 1-2 prerequisite courses in progress at the time of interview (early January), but has submitted all other required application materials, may be conditionally admitted.
 However, the bachelor’s degree must be earned, and outstanding course(s) must be completed with the appropriate minimal grade prior to commencing the DPT program in May of the year for which the student is applying.

 All science prerequisite courses must be for science majors (a science course older than 10 years will not be accepted).
 Courses with a grade of C- or lower will not be accepted as prerequisites.
 Anatomy and physiology courses should preferably be completed with a grade of B or better.
 Note that students will be allowed to have one or two courses in progress at the time of interview (early January); however, the outstanding course(s) must be completed with the appropriate minimal grade, prior to commencing the DPT program in May of the year for which students are applying.